nextcloud/documentation/deployment_recommendations/index.rst

 Session Storage
 ---------------

-* Redis (persistent, nice graphical inspection tools available, ownCloud high level locking supported)
+* Redis: provides persistence, nice graphical inspection tools available, supports ownCloud high-level file locking.

-* If Shibboleth is a requirement you must use Memcached, as it can also be used to scale-out shibd session storage (see `Memcache StorageService`_).
+* If Shibboleth is a requirement you must use Memcached, and it can also be used to scale-out shibd session storage (see `Memcache StorageService`_).

 .. comment: High Availability / Failover deployment Use Case: site replication -> different problem